Punta Hermosa and Punta Negra:

 • Playa La Pocita: Formed by a set of natural pools protected by rocks, it is the favorite spot for families thanks to its calm and safe waters for children.

-• Punta Rocas: Recognized as the cradle of Peruvian surfing.
-A modern high-performance center for this sport was built here, and from the viewpoints you can watch professional surfers in action.
+• Punta Rocas: Recognized as the birthplace of Peruvian surfing.
+A modern high-performance surfing center has been built there, and from the viewpoints, you can watch professional surfers in action.

-• Playa El Puerto: With strong waves, it is frequented by experienced surfers seeking open-sea challenges.
+• Playa El Puerto: With strong waves, it is frequented by experienced surfers seeking challenges in the open sea.

-• La Bikini and La Platita: Two small coves separated by a rock, perfect for those who want a more intimate space to relax.
+• La Bikini and La Platita: Two small coves separated by a rock, perfect for those seeking a more intimate space to relax.

-• Castillo Melgar: A historic fortress-shaped building that is part of the resort's identity.
+• Castillo Melgar: A historic fortress-like construction that is part of the seaside resort's identity.

 🚴 Other activities and attractions

-• Strolls along the coastal boardwalks (malecones), which offer panoramic ocean views and are especially popular at sunset.
+• Walks along the coastal promenades (malecones), which offer panoramic ocean views and are particularly popular at sunset.

-• Recreation centers with swimming pools, children's games and sports areas.
+• Recreational centers with swimming pools, children's games, and sports areas.

-• Surf schools that offer lessons for beginners and board rentals.
+• Surf schools offering lessons for beginners and board rentals.

 🍽️ 4.
-Gastronomy: what to eat in Punta Hermosa and Punta Negra
+Where to eat in Punta Hermosa and Punta Negra?

-The culinary offerings in both districts are heavily oriented towards seafood.
-Along the highway and facing the beaches, numerous restaurants can be found where you can taste:
+The culinary offering of both districts is strongly oriented towards seafood.
+Along the road and facing the beaches, there are many restaurants where you can enjoy:

-• Classic and mixed ceviches, made with fresh fish.
+• Classic and mixed ceviches, prepared with fresh fish.

-• Fish or squid chicharrones, served with fried yuca.
+• Fish or squid chicharrones, served with fried yucca.

 • Mixed jaleas combining breaded pieces of fish and seafood.